lwgover/Teaching/README.md

 # Acknowledgements

-This guide is roughly based on the amazing prof. David Chiu's CS161 homework assignments, just condensed.
+This guide is roughly based on the homeworks and labs of Prof. Chambers, David Chiu, and Adam Smith